riscv-software-src/riscv-perf-model/README.md

 # Limitations

 1. Rename doesn't actually rename.
 In fact, there are no operand dependencies supported... yet.
-This work to be done
+(This work to be done)[https://github.com/riscv-software-src/riscv-perf-model/issues/2]
-1. The model's topology is "fixed" meaning that a user cannot change fundamental attributes like number of ALU units, FPU, LS, etc
+1. The model's topology is "fixed" meaning that a user cannot change fundamental attributes like number of ALU units, FPU, LS, etc (This work to be done)[https://github.com/riscv-software-src/riscv-perf-model/issues/5]

 # Example Usage